-With the threat of GDPR fines looming over them, senior executives and marketers are increasingly cautious of sharing data outside of their organization, or relying on third-party data that has been passed between multiple companies.
-This is bad news for the advertising ecosystem and adtech firms, who rely on the movement of digital data to deliver targeted ads.
+In the past, companies have been reckless with their customers’ personal data, relying on contractual guarantees when under criticism.
+However, with stories of data mishandling, and breaches, and the threat of GDPR fines, senior executives are increasingly cautious about sharing data externally or relying on third-party data.
+This is bad news for the advertising ecosystem, who rely on the movement of digital data to deliver targeted ads.

 Yes, but GDPR compliant technology should only be considered a starting point.
 It is with the individual users of the technology to ensure that their use of it is compliant with the principles of GDPR.
 Our technology ensures that when running analysis across another party’s data, you never take on the role of the data processor.
 This means you are only responsible for the compliant handling of your data.

 Under GDPR, hashing of personal data is usually pseudonymization, not anonymization.
 Therefore, hashed data must still be handled as personal data, under GDPR.
 Our platform hashes all fields containing personal data and keeps them in control of the data owner.
 Joining is done by applying a non-reversible mathematical model to the hashes to ensure no personal information is ever exposed.